Social Companionship

-Is the elder you care for lonely and depressed?
+Is the elder you know lonely and depressed?
 Does he or she miss her friends and family she used to see more often?
 Social isolation is common among seniors and leads to mental and physical health problems like depression, anxiety, poor nutrition, dehydration and disorientation.
 Studies show that people who are socially engaged lead longer and happier lives.

 Activities